-Other Information
+Supplementary and Other Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise VDW Metropolitan District No. 2's financial statements.
-The individual fund schedules are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the individual fund schedules are fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+The individual fund financial schedules and supplemental information as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.

+The supplementary information and other information have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information and other information are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

-John butter & Associates, LLC
+John luther & Associates, LLC

-July 7, 2021
+July 25, 2022